survivejs/webpack-book/manuscript/optimizing/06_build_analysis.md

 ## Conclusion

 When you are optimizing the size of your bundle output, these tools are invaluable.
-The official tool has the most functionality, but even a basic visualization can reveal problem spots.
+The official tool has the most functionality, but even a rudimentary visualization can reveal problem spots.
 You can use the same technique with old projects to understand their composition.

 To recap:

 * Webpack allows you to extract a JSON file containing information about the build.
-The information can include the build composition and timing.
+The data can include the build composition and timing.
-* The generated information can be analyzed using various tools that give insight into aspects such as the bundle composition.
+* The generated data can be analyzed using various tools that give insight into aspects such as the bundle composition.
 * **Performance budget** allows you to set limits to the build size.
 Maintaining a budget can keep developers more conscious of the size of the generated bundles.
 * Understanding the bundles is the key to insights on how to optimize the overall size, what to load and when.
-It can also reveal bigger issues, such as redundant data.
+It can also reveal more significant issues, such as redundant data.
-* You can find third party tools that don't depend on webpack but are still valuable for analysis.
+* You can find third-party tools that don't depend on webpack but are still valuable for analysis.

 You'll learn to tune webpack performance in the next chapter.